 bounce means you'll take a "beaver pelt" divot with relatively little

 - If your swing is a sweep that contacts

-the ball at the bottom of the arc, a flat bounce may save a slightly
+the ball at the bottom of the arc, a positive bounce may save a

 fat hit from becoming "play the divot, it went further than the ball".

 A little face-back camber added to such a clubhead will reduce the